stijnopheide/level-up/all/paradigms/_posts/1-1-5-object.markdown

 time: 2004
 ---

-At university in Java and C++, since then wrote programs in Java and PHP and learned a bit of Python and Ruby.
+At university in Java and C++, since then wrote programs in Java, PHP, C# and learned a bit of Python and Ruby.